Toured between 2010-2015

 Bet on some cards, drink a toast to loved ones and close your eyes and remember your past; as Leo’s story unfolds, so in turn does your own.

 Following the death of his father Leo created It’s Like He’s Knocking in recognition of the difficult relationship western culture has with death and mourning.
 The performance is an attempt to both mourn his passing and celebrate what he left behind.

-The original performance – designed for a small bed-sit space for an audience of 10-15 people – toured across the UK in 2011.
-More recently it has been adapted for audiences of 50, in a promenade setting - it is now available for performance in both formats.
+The original performance – designed for a small bed-sit space for an audience of 10-15 people – toured across the UK and a couple of shows in Europe between 2010-2015

 Creation and Performance

 Pedro Lima De Oliveira (from an original composition by Mestre Messias)

 Mestre Carlão (Carlo Alexandre Teixeira) / Pedro Lima De Oliveira